 - some subnets of your institution may be routed through a proxy server that has not been authorised by The Company of Biologists

-In the first instance talk to your librarian and let them know you are having difficulties or contact us at firstname.lastname@example.org.
+In the first instance talk to your librarian and let them know you are having difficulties or contact our subscriptions team at firstname.lastname@example.org.

 - How can I access your online journals if I don’t have access through an institutional subscription?

 If you do not have access through an institutional subscription, you can search the full text of our journals and access table of contents, abstracts and the full text of articles published more than six months previously.
 You can also purchase access to individual new articles.